How to Create a Stunning Low Maintenance Garden

 Since you’re probably already itching to create your own version of this maintenance-free paradise, let’s examine what goes into making it a reality, starting from the very beginning.

-It’s simple math – the less plants you have in your garden, the more free time you will have to enjoy it.
-You can even go one step further and remove all plants altogether!
+It’s simple math – the fewer plants you have in your garden, the more free time you will have to enjoy it.
+You can even go one step further, remove all plants and lay a gravel garden.
+There’s hardly anything more low maintenance than that!
 Of course, if you’re not fond of such extremes, there are still some options.

 For example, you can plant evergreen shrubs like lavender and euonymus, or you could add some colour by introducing a few (emphasis on a few) plant containers.
 Just make sure to stick to a maximum of two types of plant to cut all work down to a minimum.